membraneframework/membrane_tutorials/videoroom/4_CreatingServersCommunicationChannels.md

  end
  ```

- The module will handle messages sent on the previously created socket by implementing `Phoenix.Channel` callbacks.
+ The module will handle messages sent and received on the previously created socket by implementing `Phoenix.Channel` callbacks.
 To achieve that we need to `use Phoenix.Channel`.

  Let's implement our first callback!
  ```elixir